 The value of commercial exports of U.S. dairy products has grown tremendously since the mid-2000s.
-Before that, there were sporadic periods of significant dairy exports, but they were often subsidized by the U.S. Government.
+There were sporadic periods of significant dairy exports before that, but they were often subsidized by the U.S. Government.
 The United States competes with other large dairy suppliers, such as New Zealand, the European Union (EU), and Australia.